 - Select the 'Download a PDF form' button.

-- Gather your supporting information and documents.
+- Complete the form and gather your supporting documents.

 - Visit a service centre and provide the information in person.

 - When you apply for or renew a licence card or NSW Photo Card at a service centre, it will be posted to you at no extra cost.
 Cards usually arrive within 10 working days.

 - If you have not received your card through the mail within 10 working days, call us on 13 77 88.

 - Renewal notices are mailed generally within 6 weeks of the card's expiry date.
 This means you have plenty of time to plan ahead and renew early.